billyhayes/discord_secret_room/README.md

-# Discord Invisible Bot 👻
+# Discord Invisible Roles & Rooms Bot 👻

 A Discord bot that creates invisible rooms (channels) and invisible roles for your server.
 Perfect for creating secret channels, staff areas, or hidden community spaces.